isomerpages/govtech-gobusiness/pages/solutionrepo/solution2148.md

 ---
-title: Pasteurisation Equipment/ Plant
+title: Milking Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2148
 ---

-## Pasteurisation Equipment/ Plant
+## Milking Machine

 ## Overview

 **Description**

-Milk pasteurizer machine to eliminate pathogenic bacteria harmful to health, and preserve milk quality as much as possible.
+A machine that provides an efficient and convenient way of milking livestocks, with minimal stress.

 ## Solution Packages Option(s)